mitya-borodin/rearguard/README.md

 # Rearguard

-Rearguard is good preset for developing libraries, node applications and browser application.
-I tried optimized developing speed through separating code base per library and building those separately.
-While you develop your main browser application, every libraries which was builded separate, automatic added to `index.html`.
-Your webpack pipeline contains code only of your browser application.
-This way you can always control the build speed by separating parts of the app as libraries.
+Rearguard is a good preset for developing libraries, node applications and browser applications.
+I tried to optimize building speed by dividing the code base into libraries and assembling those separately.
+When a main browser application is developed, all libraries which were built separately are automatically added to index.html.
+The webpack pipeline contains only the browser’s application code.
+This way you can always control building speed by separating application parts into libraries.

-But if you look more broadly, you can understand that using ESM during development is so good idea.
-Because you can build every file separately and you can use dynamic import for code splitting.
-Therefore if you use `import()`, you will build not all files of your application in moment.
-Therefore you build only those files that are necessary for a specific page, it is mean that you don't need separating your application as list of library and build their separately.
+But if you look at the bigger picture, you can see that using ESM during development is a very good idea.
+Because you can build every file separately, when you need it, and also you can use dynamic import for code splitting.
+Therefore if import() is used, not all application files will be assembled simultaneously, because of that, for a specific page only necessary files are built.
+It means that you don’t need to separate your project into libraries and it remains as it is.

-I think you should try [Vite](https://github.com/vitejs/vite) and [Snowpack](https://www.snowpack.dev), they both support developing throught ESM.
+I definitely think you should try Vite and Snowpack, because both of them support development through ESM.

 - [Rearguard](#rearguard)
   - [Getting Started](#getting-started)